Rates as high as

 - Qualified education expenses can be withdrawn tax free

-- No taxes are paid on withdrawals if used for qualified higher education expenses before beneficiary reaches age of 30
+- No taxes are paid on withdrawals if used for qualified higher education expenses before the beneficiary reaches the age of 30

 - Funds can be transferred from one child’s account to another family member who is under the age of 30